Celebrities Advance Social Justice for Homeless LGBTQ Youth

 True Colors United started on a tour bus in 2008.
 Cyndi Lauper, Lisa Barbaris (Cyndi’s manager) and Gregory Lewis launched a tour called The True Colors Tour.
 During which the goal was to raise money for LGBTQ causes, particularly focusing on hate crimes and the power to vote.
-Every night, Cyndi got on stage and talked for 5 minutes about the importance of creating an inclusive society.
+Every night, Cyndi got on stage and talked about the importance of creating an inclusive society.
 Over the course of two summers they were able to raise a quarter of a million dollars.
 Then they wondered what they could accomplish if this was expanded to a year round effort.
 The one issue that matters most to Cyndi and Lisa, as mothers and to Gregory, as a gay man, is the void in addressing LGBTQ homelessness.

 Your spare change can make a difference!